-The length of straight between any two turning buoys is to be a maximum of 600m, (the length of the straight from the jetty to the first turn buoy may exceed 600m).
+The length of straight between any two turning buoys is to be a maximum of 500m, (the length of the straight from the jetty to the first turn buoy must not exceed 500m).
 The boundaries of the water on which practice and racing are allowed to take place must be defined in the advance programme.